Practical Nursing Certificate: CC

 Admission to the Nursing Program is a separate process from admission to the University.
 Enrollment is limited and competitive.
 Points are allocated based on GPA, references, work experience, awards, and entrance exam results.
 Candidates will be notified by mail of admission status.
 An application for admission is in effect for only one year.
 Applications are available the first week of spring semester each year.

-Classes must be completed prior to beginning the PN program.
 A minimum grade of B- is required for each class.